nextstrain/auspice/docs-src/docs/customise-client/requests.md

 ### Image requests

-The initial auspice page (i.e. the one which displays a listing of availiable datasets) requests some images for the footer.
+The initial auspice page (i.e. the one which displays a listing of available datasets) requests some images for the footer.

 ## External requests